wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/using-repositories/includes/1-introducing-repositories.md

 In this module, you will:

-- Create controls through the Controls Repository.
+- Create controls through the Controls repository.
-- Capture images through the Images Repository.
+- Capture images through the Images repository.
 - Create multiple selectors for a control.
 - Edit selectors.